 - delivered to the author by 5 p.m. on a Monday, it must be returned to the Committee no later than 5 p.m. on the following Monday.) - c.
-The Committee shall transmit copies of the worksheet materials to the Minority Consultant upon receipt of the completed worksheet from the author.
+The author's office shall transmit copies of the worksheet materials to the Minority Consultant no later than seven (7) calendar days after the worksheet is initially delivered to the author's office.
 Additionally, any background materials, support and/or opposition letters, and any other documentation submitted after the initial completed worksheet shall be provided to both the committee and the Minority Consultant. - d.
 The completed worksheet shall contain any items deemed necessary by the Committee, including the names of any person in the author's office who may be contacted regarding the bill and any sponsor(s) who may be contacted regarding the bill; the author's statement of the purpose of the bill, including the problem or deficiency in existing law which the bill seeks to remedy; any studies, reports, statistics and facts which support the conclusion that there is a problem and that the proposed legislation will properly address that problem; and a complete list of known support and opposition. - e.
 A bill may not be set for its first hearing until a completed worksheet has been received to the satisfaction of the Committee, along with any other supporting materials requested by the Committee, unless the Chairperson deems otherwise.
 If a bill has already been set, and a completed worksheet and any other supporting documentation has not been received to the satisfaction of the Committee, the Committee may reset the bill for a subsequent hearing and such a set shall be deemed an author's set. - f.
 The Chairperson shall have the discretion not to allow consideration at a Committee hearing of any report, record, survey, statistics, study, or other material not provided to the Committee at least seven (7) calendar days before the hearing so there may be sufficient time for analysis of the material.